Here (In Your Arms): Music video

+The video was released on July 26, 2006, and was directed by Scott Culver.
+It was shot at Golden Oak Ranch in Los Angeles.
 The video is set at Camp Holadios, a fictional summer camp.
 While the band members are all staying there, Forrest becomes interested in a girl who is also at camp.
 The campers play with pogs.
 The video is also reminiscent of the film Wet Hot American Summer.
 One of the references to this movie is when Forrest puts on the headband and sunglasses similar to the change that "Coop" undergoes to win the affection of a girl with the same name, "Katie".
 Chewing gum is another major reference, where campers in the film are seen chewing gum before they kiss.
 The camp name "HOLADIOS", written in all capital letters on the sign seen at the beginning and end of the video, can be read as HOLA'ADIOS, which is "Hellogoodbye" in Spanish, but the campers at the end of video are seen wearing t-shirts with the capitalization written as "HolaDios" which is Spanish for HelloGod.
 Below the camp's name on the sign it states "Summer of 91' ".